rinigus/pure-maps/maps/README.md

 * **`vehicle`**: optionally provide a list which would indicate transportations modes that this map has been designed for.
-List is consisting of one or several of: car, walk
+List is consisting of one or several of: car, walk, public.
+Each item should be separated by comma, no spaces in between.

 Use `~/.local/share/harbour-pure-maps/maps` as a local installation directory in which to place your JSON file.
 Restart Pure Maps, and your